DIPlib/diplib/doc/src/DIPimage/08_customizing.md

 the larger of the two types is chosen, but when signed and unsigned integers are mixed, a larger type can result.

+The function `resample` also responds to this setting, see `help resample`.

 \subsection sec_dum_customizing_dippref_numberofthreads NumberOfThreads

 *Value*: integer